gaudiatech/pyved-engine/README.md

 These events, just like regular pygame events, are processed via a standard method `proc_event` that you need to re-define when you sub-class `kengi.event.EventReceiver`...

-## Kengi design principles
-1. Code layout matters.
-Clean, expressive code is not an option!

-2. `kengi` is delivered along with 6 templates, see it as minimal examples of a real game.
-A game template should be customizable very easily ;

-3. `kengi` is based upon a custom event manager ;

-4. `kengi` implements the M-V-C pattern.
-People should be free to use this pattern or keep it basic based on their preferences.

 ## General goal
 As a wise man (Joel Spolsky) once said: